Categories: Architecture, Java, Programming

 Internal or External Persistence

 Some code obviously needs to load the initial aggregate (top-level domain object and its immediate children) that any use-case interacts with, and then call the relevant method(s) on it.
-This code is part of the service/application layer.
+This code is typically part of the service/application layer ie is an application layer service (not part of the domain model).

 But how do we handle cases where business logic needs to interact with other entities that are not part of the same “aggregate”?
 Options are:

-- Methods on domain-model types use a persistence-context/repository/dao helper to load additional objects as needed
+1. Methods on domain-model types use a persistence-context/repository/dao helper to load additional objects as needed.

-- The service/application code populates domain-model objects with references to all the things that the methods being invoked will need.
+2. Application-service code populates (injects) domain-model objects with references to all the things that the methods being invoked will need.

-- Logic that interacts with objects outside of that initial set is defined in service/application code and not in the domain model.
+4. Logic that interacts with objects outside of that initial set is implemented in an application-service and not in the domain model.

 Option 1 (“internal persistence” aka “disconnected domain model”) allows the maximum of code to be pushed down into domain model types.
-The presentation from Bogard linked to earlier happens to use this style (but see minute 36 where the issue of external services is addressed)1.
+This presentation on domain models happens to use this style (but see minute 36 where the issue of external services is addressed)1.
 However there are some issues:

-- Each domain entity needs some way to get at the relevant “persistence context”.
+• Each domain entity needs some way to get at the relevant “persistence context” (see section ‘Accessing Resources From Stateful Model Types’).

 One potential issue for both option 1 and 2 is that persistence helpers depend on domain model types; those types are what they read and write.
 However both of these options also require a dependency from the domain types on the persistence layer.
-Persistence frameworks whose APIs use generics are not affected, but approaches which use strongly-typed APIs may be.
+The “hexagonal architecture” combined with DDD’s concept of “repository interfaces” provides a solution for this.
+Persistence frameworks whose APIs use generics are also not affected, but approaches which don’t use hexagonal-architecture and have a persistence framework with strongly-typed APIs may be.

 In part2 of his DDD-aggregates article, Vaughn Vernon describes options 1 and 3 (see Model Navigation on page 8), but recommends option 3, ie that when a domain-model-type needs to interact with types that are not part of the aggregate then: